ffavela/esets/FLOAT64S.md

 Digitally speaking, we cannot realistically store a single Real number.
 Not even with the combined cumilative storage capacity of all the history of human kind.
-Granted we can define them through a process, and perform an abtract definition, even have an arbitrary precision, but that doesn't change the fact that we can't store a single one on a digital binary (or ternary or whichever base) computer.
+Granted we can define them through a process, and perform an abstract definition, even have an arbitrary precision, but that doesn't change the fact that we can't store a single one on a digital binary (or ternary or whichever base) computer.
 The Real numbers are a mathematical concept but (in my